On the Mediating Field in a Conformally Transformed Einstein Equation: Introduction

-Interpreting classical trajectories using the de-Broglie-Bohm picture of quantum-gravity is one possible way for integrating the classical and quantum theories consistently.
-Classically, one must ensure the particle trajectories contain the fluctuations arising from quantum mechanics.
+For $U(1)$ symmetric fields, many of these difficulties can be circumvented by reformulating quantum mechanics into its geometric form~\cite{BohmI}.
+Interpreting classical trajectories using the de-Broglie-Bohm picture is one possible way for integrating classical and quantum theories.
+Classically, one must ensure the particle trajectories inherit the fluctuations arising from quantum mechanics.
 One possible way of incorporating such fluctuations is through a conformal factor.
-Nalikar and Padmanabhan studied a quantized version of conformal fluctuations associated to the spacetime geometry \cite{Narlikar1981,Tanu_PLA,*Tanu_Nature}.
-Later on, Santamato derived a modified Schr\"odinger equation by considering the scale-invariant Weyl theory~\cite{Santamato_Schrodinger}.
-Thereafter, Sidharth attempted to provide a geometrical interpretation of quantum mechanics ~\cite{Sidharth_QM}.
-Then Shojai et. al \cite{Shojai_Article}, inspired by their work, defined a conformally transformed action along with a Lagrange multiplier.
-Here we define a more generalized form of the action to fully incorporate the general exponential constraint condition using the Lagrange multiplier $\lambda$, taking $c=1$
+Nalikar and Padmanabhan~\cite{Narlikar1981,Tanu_PLA,*Tanu_Nature} studied a quantized version of conformal fluctuations associated to the spacetime geometry.
+Later on, Santamato~\cite{Santamato_Schrodinger} derived a modified Schr\"odinger equation by considering the scale-invariant Weyl theory.
+Thereafter, Sidharth~\cite{Sidharth_QM} derived the deBroglie wavelength using noncommutative geometry and the Bohr-Sommerfeld quantization rule, without invoking Heisenberg's uncertainty principle.
+Following that, Shojai et. al \cite{Shojai_Article} defined a conformally transformed action characteristic of the relativistic deBroglie-Bohm equation.